kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 You can choose which LLM you wish to use by opening the dropdown menu just left of the prompt field.

 Assistant's web access can be toggled via the button below the prompt field.

+## What model to choose

+We maintain [Kagi LLM benchmarking Project](./llm-benchmark.md) to measure the model quality in various scenarios.

 ## Threads